ipfs-shipyard/rb-pinning-service-api/README.md

 `count` is the total number of records available for the given filters, ignoring the `limit` we we make a separate SQL query for that before loading the limited `Pin` records, if `count` is zero we can skip the second SQL query and return an empty array.

+The response of an array of both the pin and it's status is then returned as JSON, rendered using the same jbuilder partial as #show along with `count`.

 ### Get

+TODO `pins#show` by id

 ### Modify

+TODO `pins#update` by id

 ### Delete

+TODO `pins#destroy` by id

 ## TODO

+- integration testing for rails api controller
+- basic unit tests for pins model
 - `info` method on model
   - status_details
   - dag_size